AncaSotir/SpeechAccentArchive/README.md

 Description:

 Speakers read the same text passage in English (The Stella Passage); they are from many different countries and the task is to predict their accent based on the audio recording of them reading that passage.
-More details can be found in the following presentation:
+More details can be found in the PDF presentation on this repository.